Build a passphrase you can remember and an attacker cannot crack.

 When to Change a Password

-You do not need to change a strong, unique password on a regular schedule — this policy is outdated and leads to weaker passwords (Summer2024 → Summer2025).
+You do not need to change a strong, unique password on a schedule.
+That policy is outdated and pushes people towards weaker passwords (Summer2024 → Summer2025).
 Change your password when:

 - You suspect it has been compromised